popphp/docs/overview.rst

 The framework is tested using `PHPUnit`_ and continuous integration is maintained using `Travis CI`_.

-**History of Pop PHP**
+**A Brief History of Pop PHP**

 The humble beginnings of the framework started back in 2009 as a small library of components.
 From that, the Pop PHP Framework began to take shape and the very first version of it was released in early 2012.
-That version made it to 1.7, where in 2014, support was ended for version 1 and work on version 2 began.
-Version 2 ushered in a significant refactor, taking advantage of PHP 5.4, eliminating inter-dependencies among components, breaking all the components into self-contained repositories, and incorporating `Composer`_.
+That version made it to 1.7 in 2014, where support was ended for version 1 and work on version 2 began.
+Pop PHP 2 ushered in a significant refactor, taking advantage of PHP 5.4, eliminating dependencies among components, separating the components into self-contained repositories, and incorporating `Composer`_.

 Community & Support
 -------------------

-Being an open source project, Pop PHP welcomes collaboration from the community and maintains an open dialogue with the community.
+Being an open source project, Pop PHP welcomes input and collaboration from the community and maintains an open dialogue with the community.
 Support and communication is maintained in the `Gitter chat room`_ and `IRC channel`_.

 .. _Github: https://github.com/popphp
 .. _Composer: https://packagist.org/packages/popphp/